 Clothing for Space Camp

 Most of the kids and parents wore matching astronaut flight-suits for the duration of Space Camp.
 While the flight suit is optional, it is a really fun way to add to the experience.
 And I was actually approached for questions by museum visitors a couple times since they thought I was an employee!
 You can buy flight suits at the Space Camp gift shop, but for short children and adults you’ll want to buy them ahead of time so the arms and legs can be altered.
-For the children, they are available online in Size 2T-3T, Size 4-6, Size 6-8, and Size 8-10.
+For the children, they are available online in Size 2T-3T, Size 4-6, Size 6-8, and .
 For the adults, they are available in just two sizes Adult Small and Adult Large.
-The flight suits also work great as a Halloween costume!direct from Aeromax Toys.
+The flight suits also work great as a Halloween costume!Some of the pictures online show the flight suit in a light blue color, but these are old pictures and the new flight suits are a nice dark blue.
+One option to consider for your child is to purchase a flight suit personalized with their name which you can order direct from Aeromax Toys.
 The flight suit will be much cheaper, though, ordering from Amazon.
 You can also buy a real name tag just like the astronauts wear (with a velcro backing) at the Space & Rocket Center Gift Shop for $5.

 Space Camp Room and Board